dannyhung1128/spyndra/README.md

 # Spyndra ROS
-This project provides software architecture and controller in ROS for the open-source robotic platform [Spyndra][http://www.creativemachineslab.com/spyndra.html].
+This project provides software architecture and controller in ROS for the open-source robotic platform <a href="http://www.creativemachineslab.com/spyndra.html">Spyndra</a>.

 ## Installation
-This project assumes using [ROS Indigo][http://wiki.ros.org/indigo/Installation/Ubuntu]
+This project assumes using <a href="http://wiki.ros.org/indigo/Installation/Ubuntu">ROS Indigo</a>.

 1. Suppose you have not created your ROS workspace, you can create one by the command:
 ```